mfitzwinick/code-quiz/README.md

 # Challenges and Observations

+This was truly a challenge!

-Although I can see that I have come a long way in utilizing html, css and js skills, I could have easily taken another week with the project.
+Although I can see that I have come a long way in utilizing html, css and js skills, I could have easily taken another week with this project.
 I set up the html and css pages quickly, and spent most of my time in javascript.
-I really struggled with the functionality of to get the questions on the page.
-I spend a great deal of time experimenting with loops, but didn't get the result I wanted.
+I really struggled with the functionality of how to get the questions on the page.
+I spent a great deal of time experimenting with loops, but didn't get the result I wanted.
 I ultimately decided against the loop, and put a counter into a function, but it isn't working perfectly either.
 I could have spent many more hours on this if time allowed.

 I did feel good about getting my Event Listeners to work.
 I feel like that was a success!
 Unfortunately, I left the high score portion and styling to the end,so I didn't have the time to really get those in place as desired (Yes, I know this looks like a cheesy waiting room game from the 90's !).

 Overall, I found this to be incredibly challenging; and I admit, I felt quite discouraged in the process.
 Since I was scrambling to apply so many different things into one project, I didn't feel like I was able to perfect any one thing.
-Given more time, I know I could have done a much better job with this; however, I think having this under my belt, I think I could start fresh on a new project with a revised thought process and perspective.
+Given more time, I know I could have done a much better job with this; however, I think having this under my belt, I believe I will start fresh on a new project with a revised thought process and perspective.

 # Content Provided